1. Sassind Guesthouse fire pit 2. Lounge at Sassind Guesthouse 3. Dream away the day on this cosy window seat at Sassind Guesthouse

 About Mount Macedon in autumn

 Located an hour north west of Melbourne’s CBD, the villages of Macedon and Mount Macedon are a popular destination for visitors in autumn.
-The famous oak-lined Avenue of Honour and the open gardens on Mount Macedon attract people from all around the world.
+The famous oak-lined Honour Avenue and the open gardens on Mount Macedon attract people from all around the world.

 As a result, we highly recommend enjoying this picturesque season during the week, when there are less crowds.